daitj/gnome-display-brightness-ddcutil/README.md

 ```

-This tool uses ddcutil as backend, so first make sure that your user can use use following shell commands.
+This tool uses ddcutil as backend, so first make sure that your user can use use following shell commands without root or sudo.

 `ddcutil getvcp 10` to check the brightness of a monitor and